It wasn’t “family” anymore, “family” had changed.

 Perhaps fortunately, a lot of the internal anger has now been quelled and replaced, perhaps, by anxiety again.
 What is there after life, apart from death?
 Do we just.. cease to exist?
 Humans seemed far too complicated to simply stop existing.
 When will my clock stop ticking?
 Will I die alone?
 I don’t want to die alone.
 So much anxiety!

 This time of year is always so hard for me.
 Winter in Britain is only ever typical cold, rainy and grey and I crave to see the sun again.
-Even my Emotional First Aid Kit is more of Painful Reminders Box right now, with the faded, scentless lavender candle that my Dad gave me on the first year that I fought with SAD.
-For me, SAD comes with a number of symptoms including anxiety, intrusive thoughts, brain fog and digestive issues.
+Even my Emotional First Aid Kit is more of a Painful Reminders Box right now, with the faded, scentless lavender candle that my Dad gave me on the first year that I fought with SAD.
+For me, SAD comes with several symptoms including anxiety, intrusive thoughts, brain fog and digestive issues.
 I remember only two years ago driving through the streets with tears streaming down my face and the orange lights lighting up the road.
 He didn’t say much, Dad was a man of few words, but there was a small comfort just knowing that he was there.

 I rang Mum at 7:20pm on Saturday.
 I wasn’t sure if she’d be alone or if she’d have company, but one thing was for sure, if she was alone, then I didn’t want her to be.
 After four rings, she picked up the phone.

-“Hi love” she said, I could tell in her voice that she had been crying.
+“Hi love,” she said, I could tell in her voice that she had been crying.
 Like mother, like daughter, we’re the kind of people who will tell you we’re fine, even when we’re dying inside.
 We could see a sad person and help them in a heartbeat, but we’d never admit our own pains.

 Mum and I spent a while talking, we cried a bit and then laughed a bit, we laughed most about the man who had been and stolen a metal bin from outside my door, at 2pm on a Saturday and in broad daylight.
-What was funny for us and unfortunate for him was what the bin had been used for.
-Until last week, it was my dog poo bin.
+What was funny for us (and unfortunate for him) was what the bin had been used for – until last week, it was my dog poo bin.

 “Dad would have bloody loved that!”
 Mum laughed.

-“Yeah, I know” I said softly, half smiling, half crying.
+“Yeah, I know,” I said softly, half smiling, half crying.